Mainz Cathedral

 Are there guided tours?

-Yes, guided tours are often available, providing a more comprehensive understanding of the cathedral’s history and architectural features.
+Yes, guided tours are often available and provide in-depth information about the cathedral’s history and architectural features.

 What’s the best time to visit?